 A well-defined program of monitoring and follow-up initiatives regarding environmental effects resulting or potentially resulting from the proposed project must be outlined in the EIA Report.
 Irving Oil Company, Limited must describe all of their proposed monitoring and follow-up programs, including their objectives, content, and implementation and reporting schedules.
-Monitoring programs will be required to:
+Proposed monitoring programs will be required to include plans, as appropriate, to:

-- establish baseline conditions; - determine regulatory compliance (compliance monitoring); - test the predictions of the EIA (environmental effects monitoring, EEM); and - evaluate the effectiveness of measures used to mitigate environmental effects (EEM).
+- establish baseline conditions, if they have not been previously established to support the EIA Report; - determine regulatory compliance (compliance monitoring); - test the predictions of the EIA (environmental effects monitoring, EEM); and - evaluate the effectiveness of measures used to mitigate environmental effects (EEM).